Cog-Creators/Red-Dashboard/docs/cog-installation/cog-configuration-with-one-bot.md

 2. You acknowledge that direct support will not be given for connecting the dashboard to the domain.
 {% endhint %}

 When running on a domain, the redirect should be something like `https://domain.com/callback`.
 For example, if my domain was `reddashboard.io`, my redirect would be `https://reddashboard.io/callback`.
-Have this redirect to your clipboard.
+Save this redirect to your clipboard.

 {% hint style="danger" %}
 **Warning!
 It is recommended to use a reverse proxy when setting up the dashboard.
 Documentation is not available for this at the current moment.**